seth12619/rails_takehome_on_seth/README.md

 <% end %>
 ```

 Select the routing statements that can be used to update a record.
-Select all acceptable answers.
+Select all acceptable answers (update `readme.md`).
 - [ ] write /records/:id', to: 'records#update'
 - [ ] put /records/:id', to: 'records#update'
 - [ ] patch '/records/:id', to: 'records#update'
 - [ ] post '/records/:id', to: 'records#update'
 - [ ] resource :records, only: [:update]

-### Task 5.
+## Task 5.
 Consider that multiple models make use of the polymorphic :notable and move all the related implementation into a concern.

 See `app/poros/task_5.rb`

-### Task 6.
+## Task 6.
 Activities are created over multiple steps:
 **Step 1**: name [buttons back/next]
 **Step 2**: address [buttons back/next]